jam1015/vim-slime-ext-neovim/README.md

 	vim.g.slime_target_send = "slime_neovim#send"
 	vim.g.slime_target_config = "slime_neovim#config"

+    -- recommended to show status bars to be able to see terminal job id and pid (is the Neovim default) vim.opt.laststatus = 2

 	-- allows use of PID rather than internal job_id for config see note below this codeblock vim.g.slime_input_pid = 1

+    -- this plugin overrieds the terminal status line to show the terminals job id and pid on the right side vim.g.ruled_terminal = 0
+    --

 	-- optional but useful keymaps:
 	---- send text using gz as operator before motion or text object